Gel permeation chromatography is also called gel filtration or size exclusion chromatography.

 They are either syringe pumps or reciprocating pumps with a high constant flow rate.

-The detectors may be concentration sensitive detectors, bulk property detectors, refractive index (RI) detector, etc.
+The detectors may be concentration-sensitive detectors, bulk property detectors, refractive index (RI) detectors, etc.

 Steps in Gel Permeation Chromatography

 - Packing the column semi-permeable, porous polymer gel beads with a well-defined range of pore sizes.

 - Washing: After packing, several column volumes of buffer solution is passed through the column to remove any air bubbles and to test the column homogeneity.

 B. Loading the sample onto the column using a syringe

 C. Eluting the sample and detection of components